 It happens that the file is not properly downloaded for any issue.
 It can be your internet connection itself, or any other issue with the server that you downloaded the file from.
 You don’t have anything to lose; just download the file again.

 4. Outdated version

-If you upload a plugin or theme that is not updated for months or years, they can’t work properly now.
-Their coding is the same while WordPress is changing.
+If you upload a plugin or theme that has not been updated for months or years, it can’t work properly now.
+Their coding is the same, while WordPress is changing.

 5. Wrong file permissions

 If, with all the above probable reasons, you still get an error message when uploading, or installing your plugin, then, the only thing that can be the problem is your server.

 This is why you should contact your web hosting provider support, and let them know about your issue, you can help them identify the exact problem if you take a screenshot of the error.